Xinyu-Wang99/at-risk-students-case-study/README.md

 ### Previous Academic Failures

-Students with previous academic failures were consistently more likely to become at-risk students.
+Students with previous academic failures were consistently more likely to be at risk.

-This factor showed the strongest relationship with academic risk across both exploratory analysis and predictive modeling.
+This was the strongest predictor across both exploratory analysis and predictive modeling.

 ---

 ### Study Habits & Educational Aspirations

-Students who studied more and planned to pursue higher education generally achieved better academic outcomes.
+Students who studied more and planned to pursue higher education generally performed better.

-These factors suggest that both learning behavior and motivation play an important role in academic performance.
+The results suggest that both study habits and motivation contribute to academic success.

 ---